pfhaupt/HauptLang/README.md

 ## Overview
 This is a project I have been working on for a while.

+Haupt is a [Concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language) [Stack-Oriented](https://en.wikipedia.org/wiki/Stack-oriented_programming) programming language created to explore the process of creating a custom programming language.
+It is not intended to be fast or easy to use (this may be subject to change).

+This project is inspired by [Porth](https://www.youtube.com/watch?v=8QP2fDBIxjM&list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4).

+**All features are highly experimental and might change at any time.**

 ## Milestones/Roadmap
-- [x] Compiled to a native instruction set (x86-64, Windows only for now)
+- [x] Compiled into a [Windows Executable](https://en.wikipedia.org/wiki/Portable_Executable)
 - [ ] Functions, Arrays, String support
 - [ ] Type system (Only Integers are supported right now)
+- [ ] Self hosting
 - [ ] Optimizations
-- [ ] Self hosting
+- [ ] Cross-Platform support

 ## Content
 ### haupt.py
 This is the heart of the language.
 Usage:
-> haupt.py <input.hpt> [-s | -c | -d]
+> haupt.py <input.hpt> [-s | -c | -d] [optional flags]
-#### Flags
--s: Interpret the code in Python

--c: Compile the code and link it into a single executable

--d: For debugging purposes - Only prints the parsed instruction list to the screen

--h: Shows help
+or

+> haupt.py -h

+to show more options.

 ### ./project-euler/...
 This folder contains implementations of a few [Project Euler](https://projecteuler.net/) problems in this language.